 As she said this, she cupped her hand around Billy’s cheek and stared deeply into his eyes.
 The moment came and went and Billy felt nothing—no sense of nostalgia, no lump in the throat.
-Billy did recognize, however, that it was a genuine moment of affection, and it was this that led him to believe that it was an opportune time to pose his question.
+But he recognized it was a genuine moment of affection.

 “Grandma, can I talk to you about my dad?”

-“George?
-I’ll kill ‘em.”
 “No, Grandma, George is your other son, my uncle.
-I’m talking about my father, Alan, your oldest child, Alan.
+I’m talking about my father, Alan, your older son.
 Alan?”

 “Alan, what a good boy.
 He works so hard for his family.”

 “Such a handsome man he turned out to be.
 We have such a beautiful family.”